Avalors/RISC-V-Team2/docs/team_statement_sections/extra_statement.md

   - Memory
   - Writeback

+For the fetch stage:
+  - Branch predictor makes prediction (pred_taken signal)
+  - Program counter uses prediction to speculatively fetch:
+      - If pred_taken: PC = PC + ImmOp
+      - If not pred_taken: PC = PC + 4

+and for the execute stage:
+  - Actual branch outcome (BranchCondE) is compared with prediction
+  - On misprediction:
+      - PCsrcE set to correct path
+      - Flush signal triggered
+      - Pipeline flushed to handle misprediction

 ![image](https://github.com/user-attachments/assets/8817e07f-d74a-4832-9221-adf632c221cf)

 For the branch prediction module, we set the default state as STRONGLY NOT TAKEN.
 We had also considered implementing a static predictor with dynamic initial allocation: